New-to-College Student

 • Go over your MyPlan results (if you set this up during your Success Coach meeting)

-New Student Group Advisement (NSGA) ensures you are registered for your desired classes.
-All FTIC students are required to attend NSGA.
+New Trailblazer Orientation (NTO) ensures you are registered for your desired classes.
+All FTIC students are required to attend NTO.

-During your scheduled NSGA session, you will also register for New Student Orientation (NSO).
-NSO introduces you to TCC and college studies to ensure you have a successful semester.
+During your scheduled NTO session, you will complete the admissions process by registering for your classes.
+NTO introduces you to TCC and college studies to ensure you have a successful semester.

 Download These Steps